seeker89/redis-reliability/README.md

   -p, --pretty              Make the output pretty
   -v, --verbose             Make the output verbose

-Use "rrt sentinel [command] --help" for more information about a command.
+Use "rr sentinel [command] --help" for more information about a command.
 ```

 You're going to need to specify the sentinel URL.
 You can use `--sentinel` flag or the `RRT_SENTINEL_URL` envvar.